addy-dclxvi/blog/content/post/lemonbar-conky.md

 Lemonbar itself very lightweight, the resource usage depends on the shell script you made.
 The example above only executing a shell script to display the time, so it won't cause any noticeable CPU load.
-But when I try to create a shell script to display clock, current track of ncmpcpp, wifi ssid, alsa  volume, and some other items with spamming cat, grep, awk, print, head, tail, and sed..
-Both CPU & RAM usage increased, which is defeating the purpose of using a featherweight bar.
+But when I tried to create a shell script to display clock, current track of ncmpcpp, wifi ssid, alsa  volume, and some other items with spamming *cat*, *grep*, *awk*, *print*, *head*, *tail*, and *sed*, both CPU & RAM usage increased, which is defeating the purpose of using a featherweight bar.
 So, I try to replace the shell script with Conky.
 Despite it has a lot of limitations, I'm quite happy with the results.